 At Plus500 you can trade with a larger amount than you actually have in your account: this is due to a so-called leverage.
-For example, with a leverage of one to twenty (1:20) you can open a position which is twenty times greater than the amount on your account.
+For example, with a leverage of one to thirty (1:30) you can open a position which is thirty times greater than the amount on your account.
 The initial margin indicates how much money should still be in your account to open the position and the maintenance margin indicates how much money you need to keep the position open.
 Once a position is opened, the actual results are shown next to profit/loss.
 You can manually close the position by clicking on “close position”.

 More control over your trades